2019 North Korea–United States Hanoi Summit: Pre-summit

-The Sydney Morning Herald reported that Kim Jong-un's previous propaganda was changed into patriotism and economy, and in improving the relationship between the United States, China, and South Korea.
+The Sydney Morning Herald reported that Kim Jong Un's previous propaganda was changed into patriotism and economy, and in improving the relationship between the United States, China, and South Korea.

 Post-summit

 South Korea and Japan

 South Korea and Japan both supported Trump's decision to cut the summit short.
 However, a spokesman for Moon said "We do regret that President Trump and Kim Jong-un did not reach a complete agreement at today's summit," but also that the summit "made more meaningful progress than any other time in the past".

 South Korea

 Jung Da-min, staff reporter at The Korea Times, believed that the Hanoi summit was not a total loss since it still resulted in diplomacy between the two countries.
-Though no concrete agreement regarding denuclearization was reached, Kim Jong-un was quoted last Tuesday (5 March) that he was committed to the complete denuclearization of his country.
-However, the description of denuclearization seemed to differ between the U.S. and North Korea, which was why Biegun advised that the U.S. will not accept a "phased denuclearization".
+Though no concrete agreement regarding denuclearization was reached, Kim Jong Un was quoted last Tuesday (March 5) that he was committed to the complete denuclearization of his country.
+However, the description of denuclearization seemed to differ between the U.S. and North Korea, which was why Biegun advised that the U.S. would not accept a "phased denuclearization".
 Even though no agreement was signed in Hanoi, both countries are open to future talks, which shows that some agreement was made regarding few agendas, like the installation of a liaison office in Pyongyang.

-Hwang Jihwan, a Professor in the Department of International Relations at the University of Seoul, believed the no-deal outcome of the Hanoi summit was because both parties asked for more than what each could give.
+Hwang Jihwan, a professor in the Department of International Relations at the University of Seoul, believed the no-deal outcome of the Hanoi summit was because both parties asked for more than what each could give.
 He believed that no deal is better than a bad deal, and suggested that the two leaders should aim for realistic goals in future summits; asking for huge deals from each other would not yield favorable results for both sides, but working on smaller, workable agreements that would be meritorious for both countries was better than leaving the negotiation table empty-handed.

-The Chosun Ilbo reported on May 30, 2019 that Kim Hyok-chol, the lead working-level negotiator for North Korea at the Hanoi summit, was executed along with four other diplomats in March 2019.
+The Chosun Ilbo reported on May 30, 2019, that Kim Hyok-chol, the lead working-level negotiator for North Korea at the Hanoi summit, was executed along with four other diplomats in March 2019.
 It also reported that Kim Yong-chol was sentenced to hard labor.
 However, several photos were later released on June 3, 2019, showing Kim Yong-chol alive and attending a musical performance alongside Kim Jong Un and Ri Sol-ju.